 As long as you only use them while working out and never while at rest or performing low-intensity repetitive tasks, like typing.

-I have two articles and videos on why Braces, bands and supports are not a good idea long-term.
+Here’s my article and video on why Braces, bands and supports are not a good idea long-term.

 Should You Ice Afterward?